AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/install-salesforce-package.md

 >[!NOTE]
 >
->The users must be present in both Salesforce and Captivate Prime.
+>The users must be present in both Salesforce and Learning Manager.

 ![](assets/create-profile.png)

 Whle adding a learner, you must assign a specific profile to the learner.
 Then go to that profile and grant the required access.

-For Learners to view the Captivate Prime app, you must enable the app for all learners.
+For Learners to view the Learning Manager app, you must enable the app for all learners.

-The next step is to provide the permission to access the Captivate Prime app.
+The next step is to provide the permission to access the Learning Manager app.

 ![](assets/permission-set.png)

 When you install the package, a new permission set is created, **Adobe Learning Manager User**.
 Go to the permission set and then add the users.

 Select the users and assign the permissions accordingly.
-The learners can now access the Captivate Prime app.
+The learners can now access the Learning Manager app.

 Now, select a profile, for example, Standard Profile of a user, and click the profile.
 Click **Edit** and in the **Custom App Settings** section, enable the check-box **Adobe Learning Manager**.
 This makes the app accessible to the user.